 Being a pregnant bride has its challenges, but they’re not impossible to overcome.
 You’ll need to consider things such as:

-- How you will deal with comments from friends and family?
+- How will you deal with comments from friends and family?

-- What you’re going to wear?
+- What are you going to wear?

 - Is the food at your reception pregnancy safe?

-- How you will cope with any morning sickness?
+- How will you cope with any morning sickness?

 - Will my health and baby’s health be safe?

 Then it comes down to doing some deep thinking: Are you getting married because you love each other?
-Were you engaged and your wedding already planned before you got pregnant?
+Were you engaged and your wedding was already planned before you got pregnant?

 Some people are going to think you are hosting a shotgun wedding (who cares if you are…hopefully you don’t have to invite them!!).
 Others will support you.
-Then you’ll get those do-gooders wanting to convince you to wait and get married when the baby is older.
+Then you’ll get those wanting to convince you to wait and get married when the baby is older.